zazaho/SimImg/README.md

 This is a python GUI for displaying pictures grouped according to similarity.
 The main aim of the program is to help identify groups of holiday snaps that resemble each-other and efficiently inspect those groups.
-It allows to easily keep only the best photos.
+It allows you to easily keep only the best photos.

 The program is **not** designed to identify the same but modified pictures (recompressed jpgs, cropped images or adapted colours, etc.).
 Although